Ilias Anagnostopoulos heads Athens-based law firm Anagnostopoulos

 He started his academic career at the same School of Law as a Lecturer (1989) and continued as an Assistant Professor (1996) and Associate Professor (2009).

-Hellenic Criminal Bar Association (Chair, 2013-); Hellenic Ministry of Justice Experts Committee for the new Criminal Code (2015-); High-Legal Council, Bank of Greece (2014-); Criminal Law Committee, Council of the Bars and Law Societies of Europe (CCBE, Chair 2007-2013), European Criminal Bar Association (founder member); International Bar Association; American Bar Association (associate); National Association of Criminal Defense Lawyers (international); International Society for the Reform of Criminal Law; European Criminal Law Academic Network; ICC-FraudNet; World Justice Project.
+Hellenic Criminal Bar Association (Chair, 2013-); Hellenic Ministry of Justice Experts Committee; High-Legal Council, Bank of Greece (2014-); European Criminal Bar Association (founder member); European Criminal Law Academic Network; European Law Institute; International Bar Association; American Bar Association (associate); National Association of Criminal Defense Lawyers (international); International Society for the Reform of Criminal Law; ICC-FraudNet; World Justice Project.

 Greek, English, German, French.